MasonAmerica/watch-health-app/README.md

  Now that you have cloned the repo:

-  open the project up in Android Studio connect the watch and Run the application it will show Health icon on App launcher screen
+  open the project up in Android Studio. connect the watch and Run the application.
+  Health icon on App launcher screen.